dryzhkov/motolog/content/blog/eastern-oregon-trip/index.md

 ![Grass Valley](./grass_valley.jpg)
 ![Grass Valley](./grass_valley02.jpg)

 The next day was definitely the highlight of the whole trip.
 The riding in that area is amazing, roads were clear and twisty, traffic was close to none.
-It probably helped that I was there on week days.
+It probably helped that I was there on a week day.
 The road from Grass Valley to Tygh Valley was outstanding with plenty of spots to pull over and enjoy the scenery.

 But the part that really stood out was a Shaniko - Antelope - Fossil ride.
 Even if I went straight back home right after; it'd be worth it!
 ![Shaniko-Antelope-Fossil](./day2_01.jpg)